 Figure 1 represents the P4Runtime Reference Architecture.
 The device or target to be controlled is at the bottom, and one or more controllers is shown at the top.
-A multi-master protocol allows more than one controller to participate, and a role-based arbitration scheme ensures only one controller has write access to each read/write entity, or the pipeline config itself.
+P4Runtime only grants write access to a single primary controller for each read/write entity.
+A role defines a grouping of P4 entities.
+P4Runtime allows for a primary controller for each role, and a role-based client arbitration scheme ensures only one controller has write access to each read/write entity, or the pipeline config itself.
 Any controller may perform read access to any entity or the pipeline config.
 Later sections describe this in detail.
 For the sake of brevity, the term controller may refer to one or more controllers.